eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

         (length (graph-edges +graph+)))
 ```

-And run Dijkstra's algorithm to get the path and print it out:
+And run Dijkstra's algorithm to get the shortest network route and print it out:

 ```lisp
 (defparameter +path+